grafana/agent/docs/sources/flow/reference/components/pyroscope.scrape.md

 `enabled` | `bool` | Enables sharing targets with other cluster nodes. | `false` | yes

-When the agent is running in [clustered mode][], and `enabled` is set to true, then this `phlare.scrape` component instance opts-in to participating in the cluster to distribute scrape load between all cluster nodes.
+When the agent is running in [clustered mode][], and `enabled` is set to true, then this `pyroscope.scrape` component instance opts-in to participating in the cluster to distribute scrape load between all cluster nodes.

 Clustering causes the set of targets to be locally filtered down to a unique